neil-morrison44/pocket-sync/README.md

 ### Soon

-- Installing / Checking for firmware updates
+- Installing / Checking for firmware updates (might wait for the real release of 1.1 for this)

 ### Longer term